bahaidev/bahaibot/docs/implementation-notes.md

 ### Building one's own `dialogflow` implementation

-If supplying one's own dialogflow implementation, it should use, or follow the structure modeled in `getDialogflowAdapter`.
+If supplying one's own dialogflow implementation, it should use, or follow the structure modeled in `src/getDialogflowAdapter.js`.

 (It will be called in the default command and its responses passed to the router.)